Layloe/Elisa/README.md

   -I have a feeling it has something to do with my testController or the interaction between routes -this seems easier then I'm making it but I'm definitly learning since I feel dumb and out of my element.
   -pick up here: in testController.js, verify that functions like getAllPosts correctly query the database and return the expected data
+  -use postman to test

+  2023-11-09
+  -made changes to HomePage.js to allow the posts to be displayed -these changes created an err when making a new post -pick up here